rdumitru1/argocd-tutorial/06-argocd-sync-policies/README.md

       syncPolicy:           # This is a new directive
         automated: {}       # This means that this application is automated sync

+    kubectl create ns automated-sync
     kubectl create -f automated-sync.yaml

 If you go to the UI and verify, you will see that the application is automatically synced.
 <br>
-Change the replica back from 3 to 1  and check the UI and see that the application is automatically synced.
+Change the replica back from 3 to 1 and go to UI refresh the app and see that the application is automatically synced.
 <br>